 How to Structure Your ERP Data Deployment Team

-Depending on the scope of the program, the team could have individual leads for each horizontal sub-workstreams (Standards, Data Quality, etc.) or one individual lead across many sub-workstreams.
+Depending on the scope and complexity of the program, the team could have individual leads for each horizontal sub-workstreams (PMO, Standards, Data Quality, OCM, etc.) or one individual lead across many sub-workstreams.
+An often overlooked recommendation is to have an individual leader who can orchestrate the different functions, workstreams, and individuals with a strong grasp of the overall data strategy deployment roadmap and playbook.

-The key intent of this deployment team structure is to ensure there are no gaps in the data scope or delivery for the program that might hinder the success of the deployment.
+The key intent of this deployment team structure is to ensure there are no gaps in the data scope or delivery capabilities required by the data strategy and deployment playbook.
+Attempting to deploy your data strategy in silos, inconsistently, or with limited resource capabilities will only delay results, frustrate the end users, and drive cost overruns.

 The importance of data strategy and how that strategy can be effectively operationalized in an integrated fashion with other business and technology initiatives is critical in today’s business environment.
 With an enterprise data strategy in place, data will no longer be a tangled gnarl of information but can become a key tool to effectively propel your organization’s digital maturity.